about

 My research is mostly about the environmental and industrial economics of outer space, with a second agenda about environmental disasters featuring strong biophysical couplings with economic activity (e.g. infectious disease, fires).
 There is usually a computational or dynamic flavor in my work.
 My research is motivated by a desire to see us make better use of limited resources and fragile environments.

-Most of my research is on the economics of orbit use.
+Most of my research is about the economics of orbit use, much of which fits under the increasingly-popular term “space sustainability”.
 Earth’s orbits are the world’s largest common-pool resource, and as humans launch more satellites the risk of collisions between orbiting objects increases.
 Paths in low-Earth orbit are under “open access”—firms are unable to secure property rights over orbits.
 Open access to a common-pool resource typically causes over-exploitation, and sometimes collapse, of the resource.
 In the orbital case, expect to see more satellite-destroying collisions and a higher risk of Kessler Syndrome in low-Earth orbit than would be socially optimal.

-In ongoing work, I’m looking into how megaconstellation owners will interact and how they should be regulated; designing integrated assessment models of orbit use which combine structural econometric methods and tractable physics models of orbital mechanics; using network theory and econometrics to develop granular models of risk-mitigating maneuvering patterns in orbit; and the structure of self-enforcing international agreements to manage collision risk and debris production.
+Some of my work on orbit use: measuring the gains from optimal orbital-use management through Pigouvian taxation; developing resource economic theory for open-access vs optimal orbit use and assessing conditions under which Kessler Syndrome is an equilibirum or even optimal outcome; studying economic policy choice and the equilibrium deployment of active debris removal technologies; studying how megaconstellation operators will interact and how they should be regulated; designing integrated assessment models of orbit use; using network theory and econometrics to develop granular models of risk-mitigating maneuvering patterns in orbit; assessing the terrestrial sustainbility impacts of megaconstellations; and analyzing the structure of self-enforcing international agreements to manage collision risk and debris production.
 These projects involve a mix of economic theory and statistics.
-Calibrating/estimating the models requires substantial new data collection and integration.
+Calibrating/estimating the models tends to require substantial new data collection and integration.

 what is your play about?